 - Virus protection software

-Builder runs only on Apple MacIntosh Computers with Mountain Lion (10.8.x) or Later
+Builder editing software runs only on Apple MacIntosh Computers with Mountain Lion (10.8.x) or Later

 If you try to open Builder or cTRAIN in a Macintosh computer running Mountain Lion operating system (10.8.x) you may be the message: The app you tried to open wasn’t downloaded from the Mac App Store.
 This doesn’t necessarily mean that there is something wrong with the app.
 However, unlike the apps in the Mac App Store, this app has not been reviewed.

 You can choose to override your security settings and open the cTRAIN or Builder app.

 In the Finder, locate the app you want to open.
 Most apps can be found in the Applications folder.